ngnhub/iot_device_simulator/README.md

 ### Without a Mosquitto broker on a host-machine

-In this case the eclipse [image](https://hub.docker.com/_/eclipse-mosquitto) can be utilized.
-The docker-compose example:<p>
+In this case, the Eclipse [image](https://hub.docker.com/_/eclipse-mosquitto) can be utilized.
+Here is an example of docker-compose.yml:<p>

 ```yaml
 version: '3.8'